rapid7/metasploit-framework/docs/metasploit-framework.wiki/Landing-Pull-Requests.md

 Check out [this gist](https://gist.github.com/todb-r7/3fbee1a9e7b36d82ca55) that automates (mostly) landing pull requests, signing the merge commit, all while rarely losing a race with other committers.
 # Fork and clone

 First, fork and clone the `rapid7/metasploit-framework` repo, [following these instructions](https://help.github.com/articles/fork-a-repo).
-I like using ssh with `~/.ssh/config` aliases [as described here](https://docs.metasploit.com/docs/development/get-started/setting-up-a-metasploit-development-environment.html#wiki-ssh), but the https method will work, too.
+I like using ssh with `~/.ssh/config` aliases [[as described here|./dev/Setting-Up-a-Metasploit-Development-Environment.md]], but the https method will work, too.

 Once this is done, you will have a remote repository called "origin," which points to your forked repository on GitHub.
 You will be doing most of your work in your own fork of Metasploit, even if you have commit rights to Rapid7's fork.
 Now, we're going to add an "upstream" repository to talk to the Rapid7 repository.